 Activity 1.01: Importing and Exporting the Data into S3 with the CLI

 In this activity, we will be using the CLI to create a Bucket in S3 and import a second text file.
-Suppose that you are an entrepreneur and you are creating a chatbot.
+Suppose that you are creating a chatbot.
 You have identified text documents that contain content that will allow your chatbot to interact with customers more effectively.
 Before the text documents can be parsed, they need to be uploaded to an S3 Bucket.
 Once they are in S3, further analysis will be possible.
 To ensure that this has happened correctly, you will need to have installed Python, have an environment set up, and have a user authenticated with the CLI:

 Configure the Command-Line Interface and verify that it is able to successfully connect to your AWS environment.